GodXuxilie/RobustSSL_Benchmark/Finetuning_Methods/AutoLoRa/README.md

 **Scripts:** [`run_autolora.sh`](./run_autolora.sh) provides the scripts to evaluate the transferabilitty from CIFAR-10/CIFAR-100 to STL-10 of 32 $\times$ 32 resolution.

-If you would like to fine-tuning your own pre-trained weights, please use the following script:
+If you would like to fine-tune your own pre-trained weights, please use the following script:
 ```
 python AutoLoRa.py --autolora
                    --gpu gpu_id